natbutter/artemis-pytorch/README.md

 sudo singularity build --writable pyslowfast.img pyslowfast.build
 ```

-To run a Python script (e.g. testGPU.py) in the current directory mounting inside the container, with docker:
+To run a Python script (e.g. testGPU.py) that is in your current directory on your host by mounting inside the container in the project directory and then executing with docker:
 ```
-sudo docker run -v `pwd`:/build pyslowfast python testGPU.py`
+sudo docker run -v `pwd`:/project nbutter/pyfastslow /bin/bash -c "cd /project && python testGPU.py"
 ```